 - Read reviews thoroughly.
-Star ratings or scores will give you a quick overall impression, but the devil is in the details.
-Aside from looking at the business’s TrustScore, read through 10-20 reviews and see what people highlight as good or bad.
+The devil is in the details.
+See what people highlight as good or bad.
 Keep in mind that reviews are subjective - what one person sees as a problem may be an advantage to someone else!

 - Check the date of reviews.
 If reviews are more than a year old, the business could have changed hands or switched focus since then.
 For example, we’ve seen instances of online shops going out of business, only to have their web address bought and taken over by someone new.
 In some cases, the new owner of the website may not be as trustworthy as the original owner.